IBM/cloudpakforintegration-workshop/docs/exercise-api-connect/README.md

    [![](images/nav-to-apic.png)](images/nav-to-apic.png)

+   > **Note:** This Cloud Pak for Integration installation use self-signed certificates so you will have to click through any browser warnings and continue to the URL.

 2.2 Click on  **Enterprise LDAP** when prompted for an authentication type and then enter the credentials from your Workshop Information page.

    [![](images/nav-to-ldap.png)](images/nav-to-ldap.png)

    >**Note:** the API Manager initial page takes times to load the first time.
 Please be patient on the first screen while it initializes.

 2.3 Click on the **Develop APIs and Products tile**